 Ask for help.
 If you have been vaping for a while, it may be difficult to just simply stop.
 If you have a healthcare provider you like, you can start there.
 There are online resources (see below), if you’d like more social support, skill-building, or text reminders.

 - Are you stressed or anxious?
 Was that part of the reason you started vaping?
 If so, it may be useful to talk to a school counselor, a coach, or a teacher you trust.

 - If you want to think about stopping, there are useful online resources available.
 SmokeFreeTeen.gov offers tips and information on vaping as well as tobacco.
 You’ll learn what to do to prepare yourself to quit, what it’s like to quit, or how to manage the anxiety and stress which makes you want to vape again.
 The site is managed by the National Cancer Institute.

 - Two other popular sites created by nonprofits offer similar online support, tips, and information: National Jewish Health’s My Life, My Quit and the Truth Initiative’s This Is Quitting.

-Your vapes, e-cigarettes, refills and cartridges should be treated like hazardous waste.
-In fact, two “vape” components—the cartridge and the lithium ion battery—require hazardous waste removal or drop it off at a local hazardous waste collection.
+Your vapes, e-cigarettes, refills, and cartridges should be treated as hazardous waste.
+In fact, two “vape” components—the cartridge and the lithium-ion battery—require hazardous waste removal or drop it off at a local hazardous waste collection.
 (Check your local town or county website for locations.)
-Always remove the device’s battery before dropping off to prevent unintentional burns, fires, and explosions.
+Always remove the device’s battery before dropping it off to prevent unintentional burns, fires, and explosions.